Best Zoos and Petting Zoos in and Near Los Angeles!

 Santa Clarita, CA 91390

-A visit to The Gentle Barn provides children a great opportunity to learn about farm animals with their unique features and personalities.
-Here you can hug the cows, give the pig's tummy rubs, cuddle the turkeys, feed horses, meet llamas and emu, and enjoy a beautiful day at the Gentle Barn!
+A visit to The Gentle Barn provides children with a great opportunity to learn about farm animals and their unique features and personalities.
+Here, you can hug the cows, give the pig's tummy rubs, cuddle the turkeys, feed horses, meet llamas and emu, and enjoy a beautiful day at the Gentle Barn!

 7075 Campus Rd.,